Subtitle

 • Recording studio experience

 Beyond the piano, students have opportunities to play the harpsichord in a Baroque chamber orchestra and to pursue an interest in organ with regular access to a unique Aeolian Skinner organ in the main concert hall.
-Students regularly gain experience accompanying for student lessons and recitals, as well as rehearsals for operas, musicals, choirs, jazz bands and more.
+Students regularly gain experience accompanying for student lessons and recitals, as well as rehearsals for operas & musicals, choirs, jazz bands and more.
 Students have access to Steinways in the performance halls, practice rooms with grand pianos, a harpsichord and one practice organ.
+Faculty serve as active mentors in faculty-student research projects with topics that range from the biography of Beethoven to the challenges of performing Britten's pieces.
+Guest pianists from across the country are regularly invited to perform and provide masterclasses for students.

 Throughout the composition program, you'll enrich your academic experience with regular opportunities to write for a variety of ensembles.
 The composition curriculum exposes students to contemporary models of composition while steadily encouraging students to develop their own personal compositional style.
 You'll also contribute to masterclasses with internationally renowned guest composers and professional ensembles who will respond to your music with valuable critiques and perspectives on the current music composition industry.
-Recent departmental residencies with groups such as yMusic, Zeitgeist, Yarn and Wire, Blue Streak Ensemble and Eighth Blackbird have provided one-on-one personal interaction and specific insights into writing for a particular instrument, genre or setting
+Recent departmental residencies with groups such as yMusic, Zeitgeist, Yarn and Wire, Blue Streak Ensemble and Eighth Blackbird have provided one-on-one personal interaction and specific insights into writing for a particular instrument, genre or setting.

-Program curriculum is designed so that students can lear how to approach music composition from different perspectives, think broadly and critically about incorporating different musical parameters into their own voice, apply different compositional techniques, develop their own musical languages and write idiomatically for various instruments.
+Program curriculum is designed so that students can learn how to approach music composition from different perspectives, think broadly and critically about incorporating different musical parameters into their own voice, apply different compositional techniques, develop their own musical languages and write idiomatically for various instruments.

 Learn more about our Music - Composition, BM degree program

-Dr. Chia-Yu Hsu | Composition Professor
+Dr. Chia-Yu Hsu | Composition

 Page Family